healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 After 5 Minutes: 200°F / 94°C

-The glass carafe of the Comfee doesn’t have the best material for heat retention.
+The glass carafe quality of the Comfee isn’t the best for retaining heat.
 The kettle also doesn’t have temperature control for the Keep Warm feature.
-As a result, after 5 minutes, the temperature dropped from 212°F / 100°C to 200°F / 94°C. This equates to a 6/10 according to our data.
+As a result, after 5 minutes, the temperature dropped from 212°F / 100°C to 200°F / 94°C. This only scored 6/10 according to our rating scale.

 Design
 ------